Indians in Qatar

-The community of Indians in Qatar includes Indian expatriates in Qatar, as well as people born in Qatar of Indian origin.
+The community of Indians in Qatar includes Indian expatriates in Qatar, as well as people of Indian origin born in Qatar.
 Qatar has a total population of 2,740,479 as of May 2019.
 The Indian population in the country currently stands at around 691,000.
+As of 2024, Indian population in Qatar forms approximately 25% of Qatar's populace, primarily as migrant workers.

 Overview

 More and more Indian students in Qatar, especially Doha, are opting for distance education programmes after passing their higher secondary examinations.
 After clearing their Central Board of Secondary Education (CBSE) Class 12 exams, the students are making a beeline for the various distance education programmes offered by a number of Indian universities in Qatar.